mapbender/mapbender-documentation/en/book/development/documentation_howto.rst

   sphinx-build . output

-or by using the supplied generate.sh shell script.
+or by using the supplied Makefile or the generate.sh shell script.

 How to write documentation?